AndreasMainz/knx-esp8266-switches/README.md

 Taster4 attached to gpio4    // D2

-Each Taster is in "UM" Mode, if the last value ws "0" next activation will send "1" and visa versa The groupadress will be send out with release edge of switch.
+Each Taster is in "UM" Mode, if the last value was "0" next activation will send "1" and visa versa

+The groupadress will be send out with release edge of switch.
 The time between rising and falling edge is measured.
 If the two events happen inbetween 600ms a short activation is detected, also sending on the ga's for short activation